RBSystems/hateoas/README.md

 ```

 ### Syntax
 `hateoas.AddLinks` takes two arguments.
-The first is a string representing the current HTTP path.
+The first is a string representing the current HTTP path (EG: `/endpoint/:variable`).
 The second is an array of strings specifying values for URL parameters used in the HTTP path.
 The strings will be used by `hateoas` to populate URLs for downstream endpoints.
 ```
 func AddLinks(path string, parameters []string) ([]Link, error) {
   ...